Skip To Content

 The upheaval and uncertainty of the pandemic sparked digital innovation across industries, including the slow-to-change legal space.
 Recent legal tech innovations include e-discovery platforms, cloud-based case management systems, and regulatory technology.
 These tools help the most innovative legal professionals deliver more with less.

-Historically, legal professionals relied on outside factors for all things tech, but a growing number are investing in legal technology initiatives separate from service delivery.
+Historically, legal professionals and law firms relied on outside factors for all things tech, but a growing number are investing in legal technology initiatives separate from service delivery.
 This fosters an environment of independence that ultimately helps avoid any confusion or delays when meeting client needs with tech-based tools.

 The future of legal tech innovation is all about the customer.
 Legal professionals who can pursue digital ventures in-house will deliver better value and improved experiences for their clients.
 This is what consumers expect.
 According to Clio’s 2020 “Legal Trends Report,” 37% of consumers prefer meeting their lawyers for the first time via videoconferencing technology, and 69% want to share documents electronically.